yarolegovich/DiscreteScrollView/README.md

    * -view1 is on position -1;
    * -currentlySelectedView is on position 0;
    * -view2 is on position 1.
+   * @param currentIndex - index of current view
+   * @param newIndex - index of a view which is becoming the new current
    * @param currentHolder - ViewHolder of a current view
-   * @param newCurrent - ViewHolder of a view that moved closer to the center */ void onScroll(float scrollPosition, @NonNull T currentHolder, @NonNull T newCurrentHolder); }
+   * @param newCurrent - ViewHolder of a view which is becoming the new current */ void onScroll(float scrollPosition, int currentIndex, int newIndex, @Nullable T currentHolder, @Nullable T newCurrentHolder);
+}
 ```
 * Scroll: